efallancy/mailer/README.md

 **GET /health**

-Used to check ping or check the up status of the service.
+Used to ping or check the up status of the service.

 **POST /v1/mail/send**